MunasheMuk2/Shumba_valeting/README.md

 Shumba valeting is a **Full Stack Django website** designed for **car valeting services**.
 The site allows customers to explore valet packages, make bookings, and contact the business.
 The site has a complete CRUD implementation, responsive design, and database modelling.
+The Django admin backend enables the site owner to manage contact messages, customer contact details, and valet bookings and packages, providing full administrative control over the site’s data.

 - [Site link](https://shumba-app-20d8670cc25d.herokuapp.com/)